-Mr. Daems, President, CEO, Secretary and Director supervises the company's operations.
-Mr. Daems does not bill the Company for these services, however he does have a service agreement with the Company to assist the Company with the identification, acquisition and service of certain exploration style properties that fit the parameters of the Company's business plan.
-Mr. Barndollar had a service contract providing for payment of CDN \$500 per month for his services as a Director of our Company; however, the fees were temporarily suspended due to lessened activity of the Board and to conserve cash flow.
-Mr. Barndollar resigned as Director on March 22, 2012 and his service agreement simultaneously terminated.
-The agreement did not provide for any termination benefits of any kind, However, the Board of Directors of the Company has agreed that Mr. Barndollar will retain the right to exercise his 100,000 stock options until their expiration date.
-No director fees were recorded during the year due to the reduced activity of the Company and the limited involvement of the Directors throughout the year.
+Mr. Daems, President, CEO, Secretary and Director, supervises the company's operations.
+Mr. Daems does not bill the Company for these services, however he does have a service agreement with the Company to assist with the identification, acquisition and service of certain exploration style properties that fit the parameters of the Company's business plan.
+The Company recognized \$53,304 as consulting fees for the year ended December 31, 2013 under the agreement.
+The agreement did not provide for termination benefits of any kind.